Sunday, August 2, 2026

 Camping in the Sahara Desert, Morocco 2017

 As frequent presenters for the Mid Valley Travel Club meetings, we were asked to create a brief profile of ourselves as travelers over the years.
 That led us to the big question of why we travel.
-To answer that, we needed to reflect on our travel history.
+To answer that, we needed to reflect on our travel history and values.

 Modest Travel Roots